ConnorBrookfield/DataRepProject/README.md

 git push -u origin master

 ## TODO LIST
-1.)
-Implement "Artist" everywhere.

-2.) create spotifyAlbumInstance component - needs to have an add buttons/functionality, linked from the Spotify API.
+1.) create spotifyAlbumInstance component - needs to have an add buttons/functionality, linked from the Spotify API.

-3.) albumInstance component - needs to have an edit, add, and delete buttons/functionality.
+2.) albumInstance component - needs to have an edit, add, and delete buttons/functionality.
 Linked to MongoDB.

+3.)
+Add cards to the album instances - center/style them.

 4.)
-Add cards to the album instances - center/style them.

-5.)
 Remove the Welcome page, and replace it with the browse library page/component.

 ## EXTRAS
 1.)
 Implement "Genre" (TIME PERMITTING)

 2.)
 Implement search in the navbar, using the following filters: "Alphabetical, Genre, Year, Artist" (TIME PERMITTING)

-## HOW TO DEPLOY
+3.)
+Add Spotify link to each album

 ## Available Scripts